openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 ### Project tracking and meetings

-The progress will be tracked in CVA6 meetings.
+The progress will be tracked in CVA6 meetings: specific Gantt for step 1 and 2 verification, GitHub project board for non-verification activities.
+Short minutes and informal documents will be posted to Mattermost's CVA6 channel, to keep the whole team updated (and taking into account that such information is not long-lived).

-The various activities (core, verification, software) are reported to the relevant task groups.
+The various activities (core, verification, software) are reported to the relevant task groups, based on their respective reporting format.

 The CVA6 usually meets every week, the agenda contains progress and technical topics.
 The meetings are well suited for East Coast, Europe and India timezones.
 Once a month, the meeting starts later to accomodate participants from the West Coast.